Enterprise AI Adoption · Transformation Advisor · Citation Economy

 Let's talk

+I also tend to see the shift early.
 Back in the mid-2000s I was talking about something I called Digital Sense: the idea that information, commerce, and creativity would stop being things you click through and start being things you talk to.
-Conversational navigation.
-Conversational commerce.
 People thought it was far-fetched.
 Today it's just how things work.
+Same pattern with VR property tours before real estate wanted them, and with measuring AI visibility before most brands realized ChatGPT was answering questions about them.

 Daniel Wishnia speaking at PropTech Connect Europe